Safety and Disaster Prevention

 The Plastics Processing Factory

-A major disaster prevention and emergency drill was held at the Plastics Processing Factory in Ibaraki Prefecture on April 26.
+A major disaster prevention and emergency drill was held at the Plastics Processing Factory in Ibaraki Prefecture on March 13.
 The members of local fire departments supervised the entire drill and confirmed that the factory’s fire protection equipment and disaster prevention management were all in place and well-functioning.
-In the drill, use of electric transceivers was newly adopted so as to facilitate communication among disaster management members in and outside the factory.

 Top management inspection for disaster prevention measures